 top of page

-Alumnus publishes book based on EMMIR research, about the experience of Ethiopian migrants in S.A.
+EMMIR alumnus publishes book based on thesis research, about the experience of Ethiopian migrants in South Africa

 EMMIR Alumnus Yordanos A. Seifu published “Mengedegna” (“The Traveler” in Amharic), a vivid insight into the experiences of Ethiopian migrants and refugees in South Africa.
 The book explores the smuggling routes across Africa and portrays personal testimonials of resilience and adaptability.